List of Jewish ghettos in German-occupied Poland: The Holocaust

 In total, according to archives of the United States Holocaust Memorial Museum, "The Germans established at least 1000 ghettos in German-occupied and annexed Poland and the Soviet Union alone."
 The list of locations of the Jewish ghettos within the borders of pre-war and post-war Poland is compiled with the understanding that their inhabitants were either of Polish nationality from before the invasion, or had strong historical ties with Poland.
 Also, not all ghettos are listed here due to their transient nature.
 Permanent ghettos were created only in settlements with rail connections, because the food aid (paid by the Jews themselves) was completely dependent on the Germans, making even the potato-peels a hot commodity.
 Throughout 1940 and 1941, most ghettos were sealed off from the outside, walled off or enclosed with barbed wire, and any Jews found outside them could be shot on sight.
 The Warsaw Ghetto was the largest ghetto in all of Nazi-occupied Europe, with over 400,000 Jews crammed into an area of 1.3 sqmi, or 7.2 persons per room.
 The Łódź Ghetto was the second largest, holding about 160,000 inmates.
 In documents and signage, the Nazis usually referred to the ghettos they created as Jüdischer Wohnbezirk or Wohngebiet der Juden, meaning "Jewish residential area".
 By the end of 1941, most Polish Jews were already ghettoized, even though the Germans knew that the system was unsustainable; most inmates had no chance of earning their own keep, and no savings left to pay the SS for further deliveries.
-The quagmire was resolved at the Wannsee conference of 20 January 1942 near Berlin, where the "Final Solution" ("die Endlösung der Judenfrage") was set in place.
+The quagmire was resolved at the Wannsee Conference of 20 January 1942 near Berlin, where the "Final Solution" ("die Endlösung der Judenfrage") was set in place.

 List of Jewish ghettos in occupied Poland

 The settlements listed in the Polish language, including major cities, had all been renamed after the 1939 joint invasion of Poland by Germany and the Soviet Union.
 Renaming everything in their own image had been one way in which the invaders sought to redraw Europe's political map.
-All Polish territories were assigned as either Nazi zones of occupation (i.e. Bezirk Bialystok, Provinz Ostpreußen, etc.), or annexed by the Soviet Union, soon to be overrun again in Operation Barbarossa.
+All Polish territories were assigned as either Nazi zones of occupation (i.e. Bialystok District, Provinz Ostpreußen, etc.), or annexed by the Soviet Union, soon to be overrun again in Operation Barbarossa.
 The Soviet Ukraine and Byelorussia witnessed the "Polish Operation" of the NKVD, resulting in the virtual absence of ethnic Poles in the USSR along the pre-war border with Poland since the Great Purge.